Hathras rape: Sedition case filed against Kerala journalist and others arrested for alleged PFI link

 The first information report against them said they “going to Hathras to disrupt peace as part of larger conspiracy”, according to ANI.
 The police have also invoked Section 17 of the stringent Unlawful Activities Prevention Act that deals with raising funds for terrorist acts, reported The Hindu.

 The four, including a Kerala journalist, were going to Hathras district, where the gangrape and brutal assault of a Dalit woman has sparked nationwide outrage.
-The four men – Atiq-ur Rehman, Siddique Kappan, Masood Ahmed and Alam – were stopped by the state police at a toll after they received information that some “suspicious people” were travelling from Delhi.
+The four men – Atiq-ur Rehman, Siddique Kappan, Masood Ahmed and Alam – were stopped by the state police at a toll plaza in Mathura after they received information that some “suspicious people” were travelling from Delhi.

+“During a check at Maant toll plaza on Monday morning, we found the movement of a Swift Dzire car suspicious,” Gaurav Grover, senior superintendent of police, Mathura, told The Indian Express.
+“We questioned the four persons and they were taken into preventive arrest under Criminal Code of Procedure Section 151.
+It appears that they were heading towards Hathras.
+While no FIR has been filed against them, they said they are related to PFI and CFI [Campus Front of India] during questioning.”

 In an official statement, the police said their mobile phones, a laptop and some literature, which could impact law and order situation, have been seized.

 Siddique Kappan, a journalist and the secretary of Kerala Union of Working Journalists’ Delhi unit, was on his way to report on the current situation in the woman’s village.
+He was assigned to cover the Hathras story by the website Azhimukham, according to News Laundry.
+Kappan had earlier sent a legal notice to the people who had linked him to Popular Front of India.

-The Kerala Union of Working Journalists had urged Chief Minister Adityanath to release Kappan immediately, saying the Hathras police station and the state police department have not provided any information on taking him into custody.
+The Kerala Union of Working Journalists wrote to Chief Minister Adityanath, urging him to release Kappan immediately, saying the Hathras police station and the state police department have not provided any information on taking him into custody.
+“Mr Kappan was trying to do his duty as a reporter,” a letter sent by Miji Jose, the union’s president, said.
+“We urge you to get him released at the earliest.”

-Kappan had earlier sent a legal notice to the people who had linked him to Popular Front of India or PFI.
+The union also wrote to Narendra Modi, asking for “urgent action” to secure Kappan’s release.

 The men were arrested on Monday night hours after Adityanath had alleged that the Bharatiya Janata Party’s political opponents were attempting to conspire against it by “trying to lay a foundation for caste and communal riots through international funding”.
 The state police have also filed 19 first information reports in Hathras against unidentified persons for allegedly attempting to incite caste-based conflict after the woman’s death last week.